unee-t/bugzilla-customisation/README.md

 * the initial [vanilla stable bugzilla base image](https://github.com/unee-t/bugzilla)
 * \*-params.json - seemingly just for URL and mailfrom address set via public URLs
-* the sql - primed in development enviroments by sql/demo.sql.gz
 * localconfig - created with the start script to set database connection parameters
-* bugzilla_admin - for initial administrator user/pass
+* bugzilla_admin - for initial administrator user/pass (only used when starting from a blank slate)
 * custom skin and templates - set via the Dockerfile

 Largely co-ordinated by environment varibles in: